Tinnitus

 A determination of underlying medical problems,

-matching the pitch and loudness of your tinnitus
+Matching the pitch and loudness of your tinnitus

-to known sounds to help the audiologist counsel you effectively during the treatment phase
+to known sounds to help the audiologist counsel you effectively during the treatment phase.

-a measurement of your sensitivity to noise masking,
+A measurement of your sensitivity to noise masking,

-and recommendations for managing your tinnitus
+and recommendations for managing your tinnitus.

 The goal of tinnitus management is to “train your brain” to conclude that tinnitus is not important and should be ignored.
 This process is called habituation, and allows tinnitus patients to overlook the disturbing effects of tinnitus, the same way that many of us have learned to overlook the disturbing effects of a train whistle at night.
 The ultimate goal is to gain control over your tinnitus.